 Your RV may be equipped with the automatic leveling jack system which provides the ability to automate the leveling process for you.
-The control panel for this system is located inside the front exterior storage compartment on the driver side of your fifth-wheel or on conventional travel trailers the control panel will be inside the RV near the monitor location.
+The control panel for this system is located inside the front exterior storage compartment on the driver side of your fifth-wheel or on conventional travel trailers.
+The control panel will be inside the RV near the monitor location.
 This feature can be programmed to remember your hitch height so that when you are ready to leave your campsite your hitch hook-up process is simplified.
+In the event of power failure all leveling jacks can be raised manually at each motor head with the appropriate size wrench.
 Please refer to product literature found in your owner information packet for operation.